The Canary Murder Case (film): Plot

 The Canary is found strangled the next day; the coroner places the time of death around midnight.
 District Attorney Markham investigates, aided by Spottswoode's close friend Philo Vance, and Police Sergeant Heath.
 After all the suspects are brought in for questioning, Vance asks Markham to keep them waiting for a few hours.
 Markham agrees.
 Vance subtly maneuvers Cleaver, Mannix, Lindquist and the two Spottswoodes into playing poker to pass the time so he can observe their personality traits.
-Only one shows the daring, imagination and discipline required for the crime; that man bluffs Vance, betting everything with just a pair of deuces.
-The suspects are then released.
+Only the elder Spottswoode shows the daring, imagination and discipline required for the crime; Spottswoode bluffs Vance, betting everything with just a pair of deuces.
+Upon the production of a photograph of Skeel, the man who witnessed O'Dell's murder, the suspects are released.

 Skeel, who witnessed the murder while hiding in the closet, sends the killer several blackmail letters.
 He too is strangled.
 A pen found at the scene has Jimmie's name on it, so Heath arrests him for the murder.
 Jimmie then confesses to both murders, but Vance knows better.
 He telephones Charles Spottswoode with the news and suggests they meet in an hour.
 Spottswoode speeds to the city from his country estate to confess, but his chauffeur makes a fatal mistake by trying to beat a train to a crossing, and Spottswoode is killed.
 Now Vance has to show how Charles murdered the Canary in order to free Jimmie.
 He is able to prove that the Canary was dead before Spottswoode left her apartment that night.
 Spottswoode had made a recording (Vance speculates it was Spottswoode himself pretending to be the woman) to fool a stuttering witness into believing the Canary was alive after her death.
 The recording is found in the apartment, and Jimmie is released.